Volodymyrska Street

-Volodymyrska Street (вулиця Володимирська) is a street in the center of Kyiv, the capital of Ukraine, which is named after the prince of Kievan Rus' Vladimir the Great and which is one of the oldest streets in the city, and arguably among the oldest constantly inhabited residential street in Europe.
-There are many educational, culture and government institutions on this street, as well as historical monuments.
+Volodymyrska Street (вулиця Володимирська) is a street in the center of Kyiv, the capital of Ukraine, which is named after the prince of Kievan Rus' Vladimir the Great.
+It is one of the oldest streets in the city, and arguably among the oldest constantly inhabited residential street in Europe.
+There are many educational, culture and government institutions, as well as historical monuments, on this street.
 Four buildings from Volodymyrska Street are depicted on reverses of Ukrainian hryvnia banknotes (Saint Sophia's Cathedral on 2 hryvnias, Tsentralna Rada building on 50 hryvnias, Red University Building on 100 hryvnias and building of the Presidium of the National Academy of Sciences of Ukraine on 1000 hryvnias).

 History

 10th to 18th centuries

 Volodymyrska Street is one of the oldest in Kyiv.
 The part of the street between Church of the Tithes and Sofiyska Gate appeared not later than the end of the 10th century.
 After construction of Saint Sophia's Cathedral at the beginning of the 11th century and Golden Gate around 1037, the street was enlarged to reach both of them and became the main street of the city, which was going through the City of Volodymyr and the City of Yaroslav, which are the oldest parts of Kyiv.
 Also Irynynsky Church, Georgivsky Cathedral and St. Theodore Monastery were constructed on the street, as well as houses for both the nobility and usual people.

 After Kyiv was ruined during Mongol invasion of Rus', the street remained in ruins long after.
 In the 17th century, Saint Sophia's Cathedral was reconstructed and a chapel was built on the place, where Church of the Tithes was.
 The upper half of Volodymyrska Street became a part of Old Kyiv Fortress.
 After a long break, at the end of the 18th century, intensive construction started on the part of the street below the Golden Gate.
 The remains of Kievan Rus' defence walls and Old Kyiv Fortress were demolished.